mihaichiciu/mini-photo-editor/README.md

 # mini-photo-editor
-This repo is private temporarily because is a project for university and is yet to be graded

 This project uses HTML, CSS and pure JS.

 It is designed to drag and drop one image at a time.
 The top bar has the functionality to draw any of the geometric shapes provided and to choose the color of the shape you want to draw